Asian markets rise ahead of US inflation data

 The yield on the 10-year Treasury, or the difference between the market price and the payout at maturity, was steady at 2.98%.
 It is below the two-year Treasury yield, which indicates some investors expect a recession in the next year or two.

-In energy markets, benchmark U.S. crude gained 19 cents to $96.03 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude gained $1 to $99.84 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract plunged $8.25 on Tuesday to $95.84.
-Brent crude, the price basis for international trading, climbed 27 cents to $99.76 per barrel in London.
+Brent crude, the price basis for international trading, climbed $1.02 to $100.51 per barrel in London.
 It fell $7.61 the previous session.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.